API Index — Namespaces, Packages, Reports, Indices

 - indent() : string

-- Indend the given text with the given number of spaces
+- Indent the given text with the given number of spaces.

 - purify_array() : array<int|string, mixed>

-- Takes an iterator or object, and converts it into an Array.
+- Convert an iterator or object into an array via JSON round-trip.

 - uniqidReal() : string